 When homeowners pick a countertop, most focus on the stone and color — but the finish has just as much influence on the final look and feel.
-The same granite can read formal and glossy or soft and organic depending on whether it is polished, honed, or leathered.
-Here is what each finish means and how to choose.
+The same granite can read formal and glossy, soft and contemporary, or richly textured depending on whether it is polished, honed, or leathered.
+Each finish also behaves a little differently day to day.
+Here is what each one means, how they compare, and how to choose the right finish for your stone and your lifestyle.

 Polished: classic and reflective

 Polishing is the most common finish.
-The surface is buffed to a high-gloss shine that reflects light, deepens the stone’s color, and makes veining pop.
-Polished stone looks rich and formal, and its smooth, sealed surface is easy to wipe clean.
-The trade-offs: it shows fingerprints, smudges, and water spots more readily, and the shine can feel less suited to relaxed or rustic kitchens.
-If you want maximum color depth and a traditional, luxurious look, polished is the go-to.
+The surface is ground and buffed to a high-gloss, mirror-like shine that reflects light, deepens the stone’s color, and makes veining and crystals pop.
+Polished stone looks rich and formal, and its smooth, sealed surface is the easiest to wipe clean and the most stain-resistant of the three.
+The trade-offs: that glossy surface shows fingerprints, smudges, water spots, and even minor scratches more readily, because light catches every imperfection.
+If you want maximum color depth and a traditional, luxurious look — and you do not mind the occasional wipe-down to keep it gleaming — polished is the go-to.

 Honed: smooth and matte